DHTMLX/docs-suite/docs/grid/api/grid_expand_method.md

 @signature: {'expand(id: string | number): void;'}

 @params:
-- `id: string | number` - the id of a node to expand
+- `id: string | number` - the id of a row to expand

 ### Example